-The organiphobes recommend spraying 2,4-D and other toxic herbicides but that's a very bad idea.
+The organiphobes recommend spraying 2,4-D and other toxic herbicides, but that's a very bad idea.
 Toxic products contaminate the soil, the water, the air, wildlife, pets, you and me.
-Plus, they don't work very well anyway.
-Besides being very dangerous toxic chemical for the soil, water, air and you, it will kill your trees.
+Plus, they don't work very well.
+Besides being very dangerous toxic chemicals for the soil, water, air and you, it will kill your trees.
+The Scotts company says to spray Roundup.
+Roundup is dangerous and doesn't work well on poison ivy.

 Poison ivy must be physically removed.
 Goats will eat it into oblivion for you or you can hire someone to dig it out.
-Then as it starts to grow back, the young returning growth can be sprayed with the vinegar-based herbicide.
-Add one ounce of d-limonene such as Orange TKO and one teaspoon liquid soap to one gallon of 10% vinegar made from grain alcohol.
+As it starts to grow back, the young returning growth can be sprayed with the vinegar-based herbicide.
+Add one ounce of d-limonene and one teaspoon liquid soap to one gallon of 10% vinegar made from grain alcohol.

 Poison Ivy with Fall color.

-Poison Ivy "Leaves of three...let them be!"
+Poison Ivy: "Leaves of three...let them be!"

 Reader photo submitted by Dan M. Roberts